piglovesyou/graphql-let/README.md

 ### 3. Prepare types

 Run this command, so graphql-let looks for `.graphql` GraphQL documents by the config.documents glob pattern.
-Then it'll generate corresponding `.graphql.d.ts` files in the config.generateDir directory.
+Then it'll generate corresponding `.d.ts` files in the config.generateDir directory.

 ```
 npx graphql-let